-Hydroceles can be acquired or congenital serous fluid collection within layers of the tunica vaginalis surrounding a testis.
+Hydroceles are acquired or congenital serous fluid collection between the layers of the tunica vaginalis surrounding a testis.
 They are the most common form of testicular enlargement, and present with painless enlargement of the scrotum.
 On all modalities, hydrocoeles appear as simple fluid, unless complicated by infection or haemorrhage.

 Hydrocele can be diagnosed at any age, with congenital hydrocele being more common in children.